robotgryphon/suibhne/README.md

 * Extensions are now installed to a database under the configuration root directory.

 #### New event hooks
-* User events: Allows extensions to catch user-related events happening on networks.
+*User events*: Allows extensions to catch user-related events happening on networks.
 For this to work, you must include the `UserEventHandler` attribute on your main class, or, in the compiled install file, it's under handlers as `User`.
     * **user.join**: User joining a location.
     * **user.leave**: User leaving a location.
     * **user.quit**: User quitting a network.
     * **user.namechange**: User changing their display name on a network.

-* Message events
+*Message events*
     * **message.recieve**: Returning from an older build, this allows extensions to catch incoming messages on networks.
 For this to work, the attribute `MessageHandler` MUST be applied to the extension class on installation.
 In the compiled install file, this is signalled by the handler `Message:Recieve`.

 ### Interface Changes